lqhuang/awesome/languages/python.md

 - [jsbueno/extrainterpreters](https://github.com/jsbueno/extrainterpreters): Utilities for using Python's PEP 554 subinterpreters
 - [itamarst/simd-profiles](https://github.com/itamarst/simd-profiles): Proof of concept: using modern SIMD in compiled Python extension
 - [brettcannon/record-type](https://github.com/brettcannon/record-type): Proof-of-concept `record` type for Python
+- [Quansight-Labs/free-threaded-compatibility](https://github.com/Quansight-Labs/free-threaded-compatibility): A central repository to keep track of the status of work on and support for free-threaded CPython (see PEP 703), with a focus on the scientific and ML/AI ecosystem
+- [edgedb/memhive](https://github.com/edgedb/memhive): No description, website, or topics provided.

 ## Toolchains